Ensuring the President “shall take Care that the Laws be faithfully executed”

-Travis Crum is a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.
-Travis’s research focuses on the relationship between voting rights, race, and federalism.
-His current project examines the Fifteenth Amendment as an independent constitutional provision and critiques that Amendment’s narrow application in contemporary doctrine.
+Travis Crum is an Associate Professor of Law at Washington University in St. Louis.
+Professor Crum’s scholarship explores the relationship between voting rights, race, and federalism.
+His current projects examine the Fifteenth Amendment as an independent constitutional provision and the role of racially polarized voting in redistricting.

 Professor Crum’s work on the Voting Rights Act’s bail-in provision was described by the Wall Street Journal as the “blueprint” for the “Obama administration’s new legal strategy to preserve decades of minority-voting rights” in the aftermath of the Supreme Court’s decision in Shelby County v.
 Holder striking down the VRA’s coverage formula.
 His work has also been discussed in the New York Times, the Washington Post, and MSNBC.
 He is a frequent contributor to the Election Law Blog and Take Care.
 Professor Crum’s proposal for an effects-test bail-in provision was incorporated in the Voting Rights Advancement Act of 2019, which passed the U.S. House of Representatives.